juanmanuel96/flask-mongodb/docs/mongo.md

 ## Using the MongoDB instance at runtime

-After you have registered the models and created your endpoints, you will most likely want to use the MongoDB instace through your application to make database operations.
+After you have registered the models and created your endpoints, you will most likely want to use the MongoDB instance through your application to make database operations.
 This section will explain how to get the MongoDB instance throughout your application.

 ### App context